zenpi-me/blog/content/blog/new-blog/index.md

 I'm reading a lot and overall have a lot of input.
 This is great, and from now on I can have also some output here.
 I will talk about whatever I want but my interests are for example (in no order what so ever):

 - Japan
-- Technology (AI / Crypros / React)
+- Technology (AI / Cryptos / React)
 - Psychology
 - Meditation
 - Movies / Series / Anime